 The challenge is learning how to work through our struggles on a daily basis.

-There will always be obstacles and resistance that will make your dream seem just that, a dream.
 Just this week as I was preparing this piece, I had to go to the doctor twice when my son’s fever wouldn’t drop, and then a few days later, I had to take my daughter to the doctor as well.
 It would have been easy to just give in and not work, but I get to choose how I respond to life’s little bumps.

 Do you have a dream or know someone who has a great story?
 I would love to share the story!
 Share in the comments or contact me here.